SylvainGuieu/AUM_DAW/README.md

 In multitrack record each track receive the Xequence destination source to its corresponding MIDI channel (A->1, B->2, ...).
 In single track recording the selected track is receiving all the MIDI Xequence is connected with.

-On the configuration side the "virtual source" and MIDI thru shall be turned on.
+On the configuration side the "virtual source" and "MIDI thru" shall be turned on.

-MIDI thru allows to be able to work directly from Xequence withtout having to care of mapping things on AUM side.
-My keyboard controller is one of the MIDI source of Xequence 2 and when playing it will go to the "A", "B", or "C", etc MIDI bus on AUM and the coresponding instrument.
+MIDI thru allows to be able to work directly from Xequence without having to care of mapping things on AUM side.
+My keyboard controller is one of the MIDI source of Xequence 2 and when playing it will go to the "A", "B", or "C", etc MIDI bus on AUM and the corresponding instrument.

 ![](src/IMG_0586.PNG)